Multifield Cosmology and the Dark Universe: Concluding remarks

 \section{Concluding remarks}

 Dynamical dark energy models have been of theoretical interest for a while, in the search for alternatives to $\Lambda$CDM that can resolve various cosmological tensions and/or explain aspects of the dark Universe.
 In addition, a great observational motivation to study them has emerged very recently.
 Namely, the new release of data from the DESI collaboration indicates an evolving DE equation of state \cite{DESI}.
 The statistical significance of this result is not yet above the discovery threshold.
 Nevertheless, the DESI data already present a serious challenge to the standard cosmological model.
 Hence, it is very important to understand whether the conclusions of \cite{DESI} could change qualitatively, if one were to use a different parametrization of $w_{\scriptscriptstyle DE}$ than the phenomenological one adapted there.
 This question was addressed in \cite{CCSGVM}, where a number of dynamical models were investigated and compared to the observational data from DESI, as well as to several supernovae datasets.
 The analysis in that work confirms substantial evidence for evolving dark energy, while inferring a preference for $w_{\scriptscriptstyle DE} < -1$.
 The last inequality is very problematic theoretically, as it implies a violation of the null energy condition.
 See, however, \cite{BOVW} for a string-inspired model that can lead to such a phantom behavior effectively, without relying on exotic forms of energy.
-Furthermore, it was shown in \cite{SP} that a phantom DE equation of state can be an artifact of the phenomenological parametrization $w_{\scriptscriptstyle DE} (a) = w_0 + w_a \left( 1-a/a_0 \right)$\,, which is widely used in the literature (including in \cite{DESI}) for analyzing the observational data; here $a_0$ is the present-day scale factor, often set to $a_0 = 1$\,, and $w_{0,a} = const$\,.
+Furthermore, it was shown in \cite{SP} that a phantom DE equation of state can be an artifact of the phenomenological parametrization $w_{\scriptscriptstyle DE} (a) = w_0 + w_a \left( 1-a/a_0 \right)$\,, which is widely used in the literature (including in \cite{DESI}) for analyzing the observational data; here $a_0$ is the present-day scale factor, often set to $a_0 = 1$\,, and $w_{0,a} = const$\,.\footnote{In line with these considerations, \cite{AACHLMS} proposed recently a particular two-field model, which does not violate the null energy condition, but is nevertheless consistent with the DESI data.}